EricLendvai/Harbour_ORM/DevelopmentNotes.md

     For cursors created with mem:table   VFPCDX or DBFCDX:
         Field Name length is limited to 10 characters Field defined as Null, after dbAppend() will have their values set as NIL

+# Coding Standards
+- Every local variable names start with "l_".
+Most of the time will be followed Hungarian notation.
+- Every parameter names in a method or function start with "par_"
+- Most property names start with "p_"
+- Global variable names start with "v_"